 - Have your relationships suffered because of addiction or mental health disorder?
 DBT can help you learn effective skills to get your needs met, feel good about yourself in interactions, and maintain healthy relationships.

 - Do you feel like you have poor coping skills or no coping skills at all?
-One of our therapists can work with you to manage these urges and help you find different, more effective long-term solutions so that you can find your life worth living.
+One of our therapists can work with you to manage cravings and help you find different, more effective long-term solutions so that you can find your life worth living.

-See Why Our DBT Program Can End Your Addiction
+See How Baltimore Detox Center’s DBT Program Can End Your Addiction

 The DBT program at Baltimore Detox Center can be the key that you need to end your addiction to drugs and alcohol.
 If you have questions about our DBT program, group therapy program, individual therapy program, or substance abuse treatment program, reach out to our team today.
 You can contact us by calling 833.714.1575 or completing our confidential online form.
 Find out today why we are a leader in Baltimore therapy.